Rule of Thirds: The Definitive Guide & Examples

 This video explains why accessibility is such a vital concern in design:

-Designers should note that to break away from the rule of thirds can lead to unique and captivating designs.
-Depending on the project's requirements and creative direction, designers might deviate from this guideline and arrive at fresh perspectives and innovative solutions that stand out in the digital landscape.
+Designers should note that to break away from the rule of thirds can work well, too.
+It might lead to unique and captivating designs.
+Depending on the project's requirements and creative direction, designers might deviate and arrive at fresh perspectives and innovative solutions—solutions that really stand out in the digital landscape.

-Overall, the rule of thirds is a time-tested tool that can help to improve user experience and boost engagement and conversion.
-It can also cast compelling imagery and build trust with a brand.
+Overall, the rule of thirds is a time-tested tool that can help improve user experience—and boost engagement and conversion.
+It can cast compelling imagery and build trust with a brand, too.
 As with other design principles, it’s important to apply it mindfully and create good-looking designs that users find useful, helpful and more.

 Take our Visual Design: The Ultimate Guide course.